 Employees of participating entities have claim protection for their acts as a Good Samaritan as defined by §768.13, F.S., and for when they engage in approved community service activities.
 A Note of Caution: Protection for community service activities is subject to pre-approval in writing by your department chair, the Dean of your college, and by the SIP Administrator or SIP designee.

-The pre-approval request form can be found on your university’s Coverage Forms page found under the Participants Resource section below.
+The pre-approval request form can be found on your university’s Coverage Forms page found under the Participants Resource section of the SIP website.

 The Florida Legislature has updated the Sunshine Law (§119.071(5), F.S.) regarding the use, collection, and requests for Social Security numbers by state agencies.
 Please be advised the use and collection of Social Security numbers are imperative for the performance of SIP legal duties and responsibilities.